NemesisSSBU/Playable_Bosses/README.md

 - Start the game and you should be good to go!
 ## Warning
-This mod is NOT compatable with the Giga Bowser mod, hence we made Giga Bowser playable without the help of another mod.
+This mod is NOT compatable with the Giga Bowser mod, hence why we made Giga Bowser playable without the help of another mod.

 This mod is NOT compatable with a mod that changes the name of a character since this could create conflicting prc files.